 CSS 3 stands for cascading style Sheets.
 Cascading style sheets are used commonly when designing a website.
 Cascading style sheets (CSS) allows a designer to separate the written content of a webpage from the design elements such as content layout, fonts and colours.

 CSS (cascading style Sheets) allows a web designer to easily change the style and design of a website without having to edit every single page separately.
-In essence the cascading style sheet provides a central location which can be updated in terms of style and design, this can then be applied to a website with ease.
+In essence, the cascading style sheet provides a central location which can be updated in terms of style and design, this can then be applied to a website with ease.

 Before CSS was created a web designer would typically have applied visual attributes of a document within the HTML page code.
-Elements such as font colours, alignments elements, background styles and borders would have been coded directly into the HTML page, this meant that when a new page was created the same visual attributes would need to be re-entered in order to keep a consistent style throughout the whole website.
-As you can imagine if you needed to make a simple style change then you would have to go through all of the created pages and make the necessary updates to a particular visual attributes, this was a very time-consuming.
+Elements such as font colours, alignments elements, background styles and borders would have been coded directly into the HTML page, this meant that when a new page was created the same visual attributes would need to be re-entered to keep a consistent style throughout the whole website.
+As you can imagine if you needed to make a simple style change then you would have to go through all of the created pages and make the necessary updates to particular visual attributes, this was very time-consuming.

-CSS allows a designer to move the majority of this style/visual attributes information to a separate file which results in a much easier process when having to make site wide or even basic visual attributes updates.
+CSS allows a designer to move the majority of this style/visual attributes information to a separate file which results in a much easier process when having to make site-wide or even basic visual attributes updates.
 Another result in separating the style/visual attributes into another file (CSS file) also meant that the HTML code became much cleaner, easier to read and manipulate.
 Elements such as heading tags, text alignment, spacing, size and font colours can take their visual attributes directly from the CSS style sheet.